NSA to NSO: NY filmmakers explore circles of surveillance - WTMJ

 Since the start of the pandemic, NSO has sought to apply its technology — originally designed to hunt down terrorists — to COVID-tracking tools, alarming human rights activists.

-“The pandemic rules and surveillance technology is definitely going to be exploited and normalized in future,” said Poitras.
+“The pandemic rules and surveillance technology are definitely going to be exploited and normalized in future,” said Poitras.

 The filmmaker was herself the subject of intense surveillance by the U.S. government that started after she visited Baghdad in 2004 for her film “My Country, My Country.”
 After coming under heightened scrutiny for her work with Snowden, who remains in exile in Russia, Poitras was based for years in Berlin, a city she chose to return to for this latest exhibition.